-Early childhood mental health
+Early childhood mental health services

-The first few years of a baby or child’s life effects the health of their mind and body.
+The first few years of a baby or child’s life affects the health of their mind and body.
 Their brain begins to grow and learn how to act, behave, think, and feel.
 This is the beginning of their mental health.
 This early childhood time can be the start of good mental health and wellbeing for the rest of their life.

 Young children’s brains grow and react to stress in the world around them.
 They act differently than older children to stress, worry, and feelings.
 Helping young children with these feelings or worries early may stop problems later in life.
 This is sometimes called an early childhood mental health intervention.

-Our team has special, training to work with babies and children under the age of five years old.
+Our team has special training to work with babies and children under the age of five years old.
 Our clinical staff, doctors, and providers are certified in early childhood mental health.